Gold IRA Rollover Guide: Moving to Precious Metals from A 401k

-You can let Roth accounts grow tax-free indefinitely until you pass away and leave it to your heirs.
+You can let Roth accounts grow tax-free indefinitely until you leave them to your heirs.

-There are also advantages to inheriting a Roth IRA or Roth Gold IRA, rather than a traditional IRA or 401(k) account.
-However, those benefits have been significantly curtailed since the passage of the SECURE Act.
+There are also advantages to inheriting a Roth IRA or Roth Gold IRA rather than a traditional IRA or 401(k) account.

-A gold IRA rollover is the act of transferring assets from an existing IRA, 401(k), 403(b), or other eligible accounts into an IRA in which you intend to buy gold.
+A gold IRA rollover transfers assets from an existing IRA, 401(k), 403(b), or other eligible accounts into an IRA you intend to buy gold.

-The goal in an IRA transfer is to transform your account from a custodian that does not support self-directed retirement accounts to one that does.
+An IRA transfer aims to transform your account from a custodian that does not support self-directed retirement accounts to one that does.

 Usually, when you pull money out of a traditional IRA, 401(k), or other tax-deferred accounts, you would have to pay income tax on the amount you withdraw.